ABerry057/facesOfRussia/README.md

 This project (and repository) is uses a corpus composed of English-language literature concerning Russia in the 1800s and early 1900s.
 To use a different corpus, you will need to create a list of text's ID (EBook-No.) from Project Gutenberg and replace the contents of `russia_IDs.txt` with that list.
 You may also wish to modify that file's name as appropriate.

 To split the corpus by a date threshold, you will also need to the publication dates for the corpus through other means (Project Gutenberg does not provide this).

+Before running any of the topic modeling scripts, however, make sure to have a copy of MALLET 2.0.8 located in the `src` directory.
+This is not included in this repository due to storage limitations.

 <!-- CONTRIBUTING -->
 ## Contributing